 In order to have laser vision correction surgery, you must meet the following criteria.

-- According to the FDA you must be 18 years or older.
+- According to the FDA, you must be 18 years or older.

-- You wear corrective lenses for distance.
+- You wear corrective lenses for near, distance or both.